DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-15-account-area-and-navigation.md

 But they relate to the user’s account with notification settings and profile.

-If we put ‘Organisations’ and ‘Users’ in the account area Then they’ll be where users expect to find them and they won’t detract from the application-related features
+If we put ‘Organisations’ and ‘Users’ in the account area Then they’ll be where users expect to find them and they will not detract from the application-related features

 ![Screenshot of ‘Your account’ page.](account-page.png)